thedigitalgarage/dg-mysql-container/5.6/README.md

 MySQL Docker image
 ==================

-This repository contains Dockerfiles for MySQL images for OpenShift.
+This repository contains Dockerfiles for MySQL images for the Digital Garage.
-Users can choose between RHEL and CentOS based images.

-Dockerfile for CentOS is called Dockerfile, Dockerfile for RHEL is called Dockerfile.rhel7.
+Dockerfile for CentOS is called Dockerfile.

 Environment variables and volumes
 ----------------------------------